-As at 31 December 2021, the majority of the Company's restricted cash held in escrow is held in an interest-bearing account denominated in USD.
+As at 30 June 2022, the majority of the Company's restricted cash held in escrow is held in an interestbearing account denominated in USD.
 As such, the Company is primarily exposed to the financial risks associated with the effects of fluctuations in the prevailing levels of interest rates on its financial position and cash flows.

-A cash flow sensitivity analysis for the variable rate cash held in escrow has not been included because the funds were received on 8 December 2021 and so the interest accrued in the period to year end was immaterial.
+A cash flow sensitivity analysis for the variable rate cash held in escrow has not been included because it is not deemed significant.